 Fortunately, the issue of late payments has become acknowledged as a major barrier facing small business growth in Australia.
 It is likely there will be some movement on this issue.

-Kate Carnell says that “around 90% of small businesses go broke because of cash flow problems.”
+Kate Carnell says that “around 90 percent of small businesses go broke because of cash flow problems.”

 “We have to overcome the view that big companies can keep paying late.”